OmniLayer/spec/README.md

 ### Investing in a Fundraiser

 Investing in a fundraiser is accomplished with the [Simple Send](#transfer-coins-simple-send) transaction.
 Use multiple Simple Send messages to make multiple investments in the fundraiser.
 In order to invest in the fundraiser, the currency id must match the "Currency identifier desired" value in the fundraiser and each Simple Send message must be confirmed by the "Deadline" value in the fundraiser.

-The sending address will receive the number of tokens calculated as the "Number Properties per unit invested" value multiplied by the number of coins (units) specified in the Simple Send message, to eight decimal places.
+For divisible properties, the sending address will receive the number of tokens calculated as the "Number Properties per unit invested" value multiplied by the number of coins (units) specified in the Simple Send message, to eight decimal places.
+For indivisible properties, the sending address will receive the number of tokens calculated as the "Number Properties per unit invested" value multiplied by the number of coins (units) specified in the Simple Send message, rounded down to an integer number of tokens (with no fractional portion).
+The UI should accurately display the number of tokens that will be received.

 A few details are important to have here: